Tree squirrel: As roadkill and traffic hazards

 In regions where squirrels are plentiful, tire-flattened roadkill is a common sight on roadways, especially in the spring and fall, when there is a fresh crop of young rodents.
 Motorists have caused serious accidents by attempting to swerve or stop to avoid a squirrel in the road.
 Evasive maneuvers are difficult since squirrels are much more agile and have much quicker reaction times than motorists in heavy vehicles; the majority of vehicular encounters end with no harm to either party.

 An effort to mitigate these hazards to both squirrels and humans is the Nutty Narrows Bridge in Longview, Washington, listed on the National Register of Historic Places.
 It provides a way for squirrels to cross a busy street safely.

 As urban wildlife

 Tree squirrels are a common type of urban wildlife.
-They can be trained to be hand-fed and will take as much food as is available because they cache the surplus.
-Squirrels living in parks and campuses in cities have learned that humans are typically a ready source of food.
+They can be trained to be hand-fed, and will take as much food as is available because they cache the surplus.
+Squirrels living in parks and campuses in cities have learned that humans are typically a ready source of food, either deliberately or from careless disposal of surplus.
+Some people do "squirrel fishing" as a way of simultaneously playing with and feeding squirrels.

-Urban squirrels have learned to get a lot of food from generous or unknowingly 'careless' humans.
 Humans commonly offer various nuts and seeds; however, wildlife rehabilitators in the field have noted that neither raw nor roasted peanuts nor sunflower seeds are healthy for squirrels, because they are deficient in several essential nutrients.
 This type of deficiency has been found to cause metabolic bone disease, a somewhat common ailment found in malnourished squirrels.